 Oh boy, do I love polymer clay tools.
 And I also love a bargain.
 So, I’ve been pretty happy to find this source of cheap polymer clay tools.
 I think it started with the Kemper Wipe-Out Tool that I wrote about earlier this year.
 I ordered it from Amazon, and from then on, Amazon showed me lots of neat sculpture tools in the “Customers Who Bought This Item Also Bought” section.
 That introduced me to a wide range of tools that I might not have looked for otherwise.
 I have bought several tool sets now, and I have been very pleasantly surprised with the speed, service, and believe it or not, the quality of the tools.

 To be honest, they’re not polymer clay tools.
 Many of them are fondant tools, for working with gumpaste and fondant that are used in cake decorating.
+Others are used for painting nails and doing manicures.
 But we use the same tools!
-So feel free to use “fondant” as a search term and bring up a whole new line of results.
+So feel free to use “fondant” or “nail tools” as a search term and bring up a whole new line of results.
 Cake making is a far more popular hobby than polymer clay, so there’s a whole industry that’s sprung up to support it.
 I’m not above taking advantage of it.
 Here are some examples of these cheap polymer clay tools.
+(Oh, and btw, some of the links to Amazon are affiliate links.
+That means I get a few coins tossed my way if you end up buying something from them.)

 Lace Doily Stamps